oneapi-src/oneDNN/rfcs/20201105-attribute-num-threads/README.md

 - It is not possible to adjust thread usage for `parallel(0, ...);` calls;
 - Identical primitives will have the same decomposition;

+### Option 4: internal upper thread count

+For this option, the goal is to introduce a generic cost model in order to limit thread usage for oneDNN primitive implementations.
+This can be accomplished by heuristics that either:
+1. take into account common use cases (such as, 4 threads for inference and full socket for training), or
+2. take into account compute metrics, such as arithmetic intensity.

+For the first case, it is expected that simple heuristics may be sufficient to overcome the biggest part of the performance gap.
+If some significant performance improvement opportunity still remains, these heuristics can be adjusted to achieve additional gain.

+Pros:
+- Dynamic thread distribution at primitive creation and execution time;
+- No changes required on user-side;
+- No performance degradation for existing primitives;

+Cons:
+- Identical primitives will have the same decomposition;
+- May require rigorous performance analysis to improve all existing primitive implementations;

 EOD